Py-Swift/wiki-source/docs/project/kivy/create.md

-!!! info First create uv project which psproject will use the pyproject.toml as project info
+!!! info "First create uv project which psproject will use the pyproject.toml as project info"
     ```sh
     psproject init kivy_app
     ```

-!!! info You should now have a kivy_app/pyproject.toml looking like this:
+!!! info "You should now have a kivy_app/pyproject.toml looking like this:"
     ```toml
     [project]
     name = "kivy-app" # have no effect on the xcode app name